 Dr Katherine Peckitt

-- Narrative therapy, as a way to think about which stories have become a way of expressing someone’s identity and how these have become obstacles in their life
+- Narrative therapy, as a way to think about which stories have become a way of expressing someone’s identity

 - Systemic therapy, as an approach to think about family relationships and role of each family member in this system